usc-isi-i2/kgtk/docs/explode.md

 In expert help mode, the --fields option is presented.
 It may be used to specify a list of fields to extract, including finer grained fields, such as individual fields for the year, month, and day of dates.
+Either --types or --fields may be used, but not both.

 ## Usage